AlexisAmd/1Z0-829-preparation/docs/ch1.md

 ## Local variable type inference
 ### use of var
 - var can be only used with **local** variables, not as an instance, class or method variable.
-- var not a reserved key
 - declaration and initialization must be done in **same statement** in order for the compiler to determine the type.
 - var cannot be initialized with a null value without a type, it can be reassigned a null value after it is declared, provided that the underlying data type is a reference type.
+- var not a reserved key

 ### var initialization
 ```java
 var x;  //does not compile!
 x = 5;
 ```
-This compiles as **var** is not a reserved key in java

 ### var compound declaration
 ```java
 var x=5, y=6; //DOES NOT COMPILE